 SYNHUB™ is Syntra's repeatable refining infrastructure platform.
 Each facility uses standardized design, modular construction, and AI-controlled operations.
-Deploy rapidly, co-locate with feedstock or demand centers, integrate seamlessly with upstream and downstream partners.

 SYNHUB™ is not a custom-engineered facility.
-It is a standardized refining platform designed for rapid, repeatable deployment.
+It is a standardized refining facility designed for rapid, repeatable deployment.
 Every SYNHUB™ uses identical unit operations, equipment specifications, and control systems.
 This standardization compresses development timelines from years to months.

 Site preparation to first production using modular construction and standardized permitting